 - It is easy to mount.

 - It comes with a non-reflective camouflage finish.

 - The rings are not suitable for every mount.

-If you’re looking for a solid optic at a good price, the UTG 4X32 crossbow scope is hard to beat.
-Its 4X magnification is perfect for a crossbow, and 32mm objective-lens creates a clear and bright picture.
-It measures 8.19 inches in length and weighs 12.3 oz.
-With this weight, you can easily use it anywhere.
+If you’re looking for a solid optic at a good price tag, the UTG 4X32 1″ crossbow scope is hard to beat.
+Its 4X magnification is perfect for a crossbow, and 32mm objective lens creates a clear and bright picture.
+It is 8.19 inches in length and weighs 12.3 oz.
+With this weight, you can use it anywhere.

 The reticle of the UTG scope is versatile and made up of 5 horizontal lines calibrated for 10, 20, 30, 40 and 50-yards when paired with a 300 fps crossbow.
 Its objective lens is equipped with a 32mm piece of glass, so you don’t have to worry about anything ruining your user experience.

-- It has an excellent light transmission for a 32mm lens.
+- It has an excellent light transmission for a 32mm objective lens.